 The City of Hamilton is currently undertaking a public art process to commission a permanent public art work to be located at the corner of King William Street and James Street North.
+The art work is also to function as a temporary gate that can close the street to vehicles to allow for on street events.

 Call for Artists